Gerald Fitzgerald (priest)

 Gerald Michael Cushing Fitzgerald, s.P.
-(October 29, 1894 in Framingham, Massachusetts – June 28, 1969) was an American Catholic priest known for founding the Congregation of the Servants of the Paraclete, which operates centers for priests dealing with challenges such as alcoholism, substance abuse and sexual misconduct.
+(October 29, 1894 – June 28, 1969) was an American Catholic priest known for founding the Congregation of the Servants of the Paraclete, which operates centers for priests dealing with challenges such as alcoholism, substance abuse and sexual misconduct.

-He began his ministry as a priest in the Archdiocese of Boston and later became a member of the Congregation of Holy Cross.
-In 2009 his papers were unsealed.
-He had asked American bishops and the Vatican in the 1950s and 1960s to not reassign priests who sexually assaulted parishioners.
-He said that they were effectively untreatable and at risk of committing additional sex crimes and tarnishing the church's reputation.
-Fitzgerald argued so forcefully for the defrocking (i.e. forced dismissal from the priesthood) of sexually abusive priests that it has been argued that the Catholic hierarchy would have been made aware of the dangers of allowing such priests to return to parish work where they would have contact with minors.
+Fitzgerald began his ministry as a priest in the Archdiocese of Boston and later became a member of the Congregation of Holy Cross.
+As part of his work with abusive priests, he asked American bishops and the Vatican in the 1950s and 1960s to not reassign priests who committed sexually assault.
+He said that they were effectively untreatable and at risk of committing additional sex crimes and tarnishing the Church's reputation.
+Fitzgerald argued so forcefully for the defrocking of sexually abusive priests that it has been argued that the Catholic hierarchy was long aware of the dangers of allowing such priests to have contact with minors.

 Early life and career

 Fitzgerald was born in Framingham, Massachusetts to Michael Edward and Mary Elizabeth Brassil Fitzgerald; he was the second of eight sons.
 Upon graduation from Weymouth High School, he matriculated to Boston College.
 In 1916, Fitzgerald entered St. John's Seminary in Brighton, Massachusetts and on May 21, 1921 was ordained for the Archdiocese of Boston in the Cathedral of the Holy Cross.
-He began his ministry as a parish priest in the Roman Catholic Archdiocese of Boston where he served for 12 years.
+He began his ministry as a parish priest in the Archdiocese of Boston where he served for 12 years.

 In November 1933, Fitzgerald entered the Congregation of Holy Cross.
 After one year at St. Joseph's novitiate, St. Genevieve, in the Province of Quebec, Canada, he made his first profession of vows on December 8, 1934.
 In 1936, Fitzgerald was appointed the superior of the seminary for the college-age members of the Congregation.
 While with the Holy Cross Congregation, Fr.
 Gerald wrote "Juxta Crucem" the life of Father Basil Moreau, C.S.C., the founder of Holy Cross Congregation.